 Why is fair market value a range?

 The value of a business has a wide range.
 Depending on the buyer, one may value the business higher than the other.
 Below we discuss several value drivers that impact a valuation.
 Each of these adds value, but the worth of each may be different to each buyer.
-For more information, see our blog on Why Your Business Valuation is a Range of Values.
+For more information, see Why Your Business Valuation is a Range of Values.

 What factors influence fair market value?